elixirsydney/elixirsydney/README.md

 # Future Talk Ideas

-- Volunteers?
-- Pretty please!
-- How can we encourage more speakers?

-## Topic list

-- Supervisor trees / OTP process design (Nick Gunn)
+- Want to hear a topic?
+- Want to show off a project you've been working on?
+- Want to share some interesting tips or tricks?
+- Want to explore a library in more depth?
+- Know something about anything in the topic list below?

+Please open a new Github issue on this repo.

+## Topics People want

-- Keep going with beginner focussed talks
+- More beginner focussed talks
-- Phoenix more in depth
+- Phoenix more in depth, Phoenix specifics
-- Collaborative text editor CRDTs (James Sadler)
-- Practical project colloborative exercise (OTP)
-    - Build the sydney website
-- Exercism homework
 - Ecto (2.1)
 - OTP part 2 (in depth)
-- Libraries people are using
+    - distributed architectural patterns
+    - Distributed Elixir
+- Dealing with dependencies
+- Elixir Deployment

+## Proposed Topics

 - Nerves workshop!
 (Andrew H)
-- Phoenix specifics
-- Authentication (JWT) (Sunil)
-- Dealing with dependencies
-- Distributed Elixir
-- Elixir Deployment
 - Neural Nets implemented with Erlang Processes (Josh)
+- Collaborative text editor CRDTs (James Sadler)
 - Cool BEAM (James)
 - Elm (igas)

+## Other Non-Talk Ideas

+- Practical project colloborative exercise (OTP)
+    - Build the sydney website
+- Exercism homework and discussion
+- Libraries people are using
+- Mob coding
+- Book club - reading and discussion